TNOCS/WorldExplorer/readme.md

 ## Additional notes
 - Button names should always end in ‘Btn’.
-- Buttons should always have the tag ‘uibutton’.
+- Buttons should always have the tag `uibutton`.
-- Objects with the tag ‘uistatic’ are ignored by raycasts and other interactions.
+- Objects with the tag `uistatic` are ignored by raycasts and other interactions.
-- The ‘Managers’ object, or a child of this object, contains all singleton scripts.
-A few exceptions exist (like the initialize.cs on the Main Camera).
+- The `Managers` object, or a child of this object, contains all singleton scripts.
+A few exceptions exist (like the `initialize.cs` on the `Main Camera`).

-- Most new custom scripts (exceptions are custom scripts that are direct extensions of used libraries/frameworks, like the VMGFactory in the Factories folder) are categorized in the ‘Scripts’ folder.
+- Most new custom scripts (exceptions are custom scripts that are direct extensions of used libraries/frameworks, like the `VMGFactory.cs` in the Factories folder) are categorized in the `Scripts` folder.

 **Interaction:**
 - InputHandler scripts handle direct user-input and communicate with relevant managers.
-- Interaction (…Interaction.cs) scripts perform the actions related to the input.
+- Interaction (`…Interaction.cs`) scripts perform the actions related to the input.
-- Manager (…Manager.cs) scripts handle any indirect functions caused by user input, like the adjustment of the UI.
+- Manager (`…Manager.cs`) scripts handle any indirect functions caused by user input, like the adjustment of the UI.

-- Inventory items are saved under ‘Prefabs/Inventory’.
+- Inventory items are saved under `Prefabs/Inventory`.
 When adding new items, make sure the components are identical to existing inventory items.
 - Sprite rendering is based on the ‘Order in Layer’ and range between 0 and 5.
 (Higher number = rendered on top of others).
-- If you want to add text in the scene, use the 3DTextPrefab object in the project.
+- If you want to add text in the scene, use the `3DTextPrefab` object in the project.

 ## Authors